 Jesus is undoubtedly the most influential figure in human history.
 The world counts time from the year of his birth.* Empires and nations have submitted to the religion started in his name.
 On the positive side, his teachings have brought about helpful reforms and humanitarian efforts of every variety.
 But cruel persecutions and destructive wars have also been launched with the claim of his approval.

 * Our current era, often identified by the abbreviation A.D.
 (Anno Domini; "In the year of our Lord"), counts years since the traditional birth of Jesus.
 Years before Jesus' birth are indicated by B.C.
 (Before Christ).
 Today, some prefer to use B.C.E.
 (Before the Common Era) and C.E. (the Common Era).
 But this system, too, divides time by Jesus' birth.

-A third of the earth's population identify themselves as Jesus' followers — the largest religious movement in world history, with adherents in every nation on earth.
-Yet few today understand him as he actually was: a Jew, a rabbi, respected for his insight into the laws of the Jewish religion, yet not afraid to stand alone against those who abused that religion.
+Today, a third of the earth's population identify themselves as Jesus' followers — the largest religious movement in history, with adherents in every nation on earth.
+Yet few understand him as he actually was: a Jew, a rabbi, respected for his insight into the laws of the Jewish religion, yet not afraid to stand alone against those who abused that religion.

 The most popular aspect of Jesus' ministry was its many healing miracles, which even his opponents never sought to deny.
 But by far the most controversial aspect of his ministry, until today, is the claim that he is in some mysterious way the Creator God of the universe in human form.